 A 4.0 4.5 5.0

 B 3.0 3.5 4.0

 Renew is an eight-day term that will begin in January 2016 prior to semester 2.
 The primary focus of Renew is to engage students in discipleship opportunities through course work, internships, and service experiences not available to them during either semester.
 Beginning with the class of 2017, students must fulfill service credit as part of their high school Renew experience.

 In addition to 9 interscholastic sports, the school offers boys intramural sports, drama productions, and a number of extra-curricular opportunities that are of interest to many students.

 African American 15% Asian American 4%

 NATIONAL MERIT QUALIFYING TEST

 To gain exposure to college testing, all juniors are encouraged to take the PSAT test in October.
 The PSAT is also the preliminary qualifier for the National Merit Scholarship competition.
-Since 2012-13 two Finalists and two Commended Students have represented TCHS.
-Two additional TCHS students have received the National Achievement Award since 2012-13.
+Since 2012-13 two Finalists, two semi-finalists and two Commended Students have represented TCHS.

 ADVANCED PLACEMENT TESTS

-In spring 2014 a total of 56 TCHS students took 96 tests.
-(Some TCHS students enrolled in AP exams for coursework completed as independent studies outside of the school day.)
+In spring 2015 a total of 72 TCHS students took 129 tests.
 The average score on all of these tests was 3.72.
-83% of the scores were equal to or better than 3.0 (score typically necessary to receive college credit).
+95% of the scores were equal to or better than 3.0 (score typically necessary to receive college credit).